olu-fela/data-collection-storage/README.md

 **Description of the data**

-Working with datasets with info on taxi rides and weather details in Chicago:
+Worked with datasets with info on taxi rides and weather details in Chicago:

 1. **Car Company dataset** - `/datasets/moved_project_sql_result_01.csv`.
 It contains the following data:
     - `company_name`: taxi company name